online-go/gtp2ogs/README.md

 - for linux : [3A3) Recommended : Upgrade gtp2ogs.js from old branch to “devel” branch (latest)](https://github.com/wonderingabout/gtp2ogs-tutorial/blob/master/docs/3A3-linux-optional-upgrade-to-devel.md)
 - for windows : [3B3) Recommended : Upgrade gtp2ogs from old branch to devel (latest) branch](https://github.com/wonderingabout/gtp2ogs-tutorial/blob/master/docs/3B3-windows-optional-upgrade-to-devel.md)

+When you upgrade you need to copy all the gtp2ogs files (bot.js, config.js, etc..) and overwrite the old files (you can backup your old files so that you can go back to the old version if you want later)

 ### 5. Most common usage : start gtp2ogs.js using nodejs